Warning Signs Of a Drug Dependence:

 - Needs increasing amounts of a drug (or combination of drugs) to achieve desired effect.
 (Tolerance)

 - When not abusing drugs, he/she will go through withdrawal symptoms.
-Depending on the drug(s) and how they are used, these symptoms may include: intense cravings for the drug, sweating, muscle aching, runny nose and watery eyes, depression, insomnia with nightmares, irritability, chills and nausea.
+Depending on the drug(s) and how they are used, these symptoms may include: intense cravings for the drug, sweating, muscle aching, runny nose and eyes, depression, insomnia with nightmares, irritability, chills and nausea.
 (Withdrawal Symptoms)

 - Denies the existence of a drug abuse problem and/or claims that his/her drug taking is under control when it is clearly not.
 (Lost Control)

 - Will continue abusing drugs despite being arrested, charged with a criminal offence, and/or having spent time in jail.
 (Criminal Consequences)

 - Is not able to judge the dangerousness of certain acts, e.g., having unprotected sex, sharing needles, stealing or selling their bodies for money, and/or taking lethal amounts of the drug(s).
 (Risky Behavior)

 The followings are some suggestions for Family members to help the person with a drug abuse problem and themselves: